 As Lee points out, while people will be coming to work, doing so among others has benefits.
 Working alone can be isolating.
 At a co-working space, members can tap into the support of a varied community of “co-workers” to ask advice or get inspired.
 A chance conversation can help solve a sticky problem, spark new ideas or generate momentum.

 Park Slope Desk features fast internet service, ergonomic chairs, printing, scanning and laminating capabilities, and a kitchen/common room with unlimited complimentary coffee and tea.
 Monthly membership plans vary according to desk size and time of day.
-Special grand opening rates start at $100/mo. for evening desks.
-Opening hours are from 8 am - midnight, with later hours upon demand.
+Rates start at $40/mo. for weekend desks.
+Opening hours are from 7 am - 1 am, with later hours upon demand.

 Further information can be found at www.parkslopedesk.com and inquiries may be addressed to firstname.lastname@example.org.
 Park Slope Desk is located at 501 11th St, Brooklyn NY, 11215.